Welcome to Carnets de route

 1. Updates – Health Care

-The content of Carnets de route was updated in November 2023, unless otherwise indicated.
+The content of this section of Carnets de route was updated in November 2025.
 Some elements may have changed since then.
 If in doubt, consult the sources and resources in this section.
-You can also report any information requiring change through Technical Support.
+You can also report any information that needs to be changed through Technical Support.
 Update dates may vary by section.

 2. Québec’s health care system